cognitivefactory/interactive-clustering-comparative-study/6_rentability_study/README.md

-# Interactive Clustering : Business Relevance Study
+# Interactive Clustering : Rentability Study

-The main goal of this study is to **confirm the business relevance** of clustering results.
+The main goal of this study is to **predict the rentability** of one more iteration.

 ## Hypotheses